A Manatee High School graduate and a private pilot from Orlando gave a new meaning to the phrase "precious cargo."

 The three-hour round-trip flight is piloted by Mike Young, an electrical engineering adjunct professor at the University of Central Florida who volunteers his free time with Orange County Animal Services.

 For the most comprehensive local coverage, subscribe today.

-Since 2011, Young estimates he's transported more than 3,600 puppies to various rescue centers in the Greater Orlando Area.
+Since 2011, Young estimates he's transported more than 3,600 puppies to various rescues in the Greater Orlando Area.

 However, he likes to make one thing very clear.